YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not judge the donor area only from how it feels.
 Ask someone to take sharp photos from the back and both sides.
 Painful bumps, spreading redness, or drainage that looks like pus can fit folliculitis and hair transplant surgery, where photo review matters.

-Oily skin and sweat can make the scalp smell stronger during recovery.
-Some patients become greasy around the forehead or hairline while the skin is healing.
-Others sweat during sleep, travel, warm weather, or anxiety.
-A product left on the scalp can also create a stale smell.
+The scalp can become greasy around the forehead or hairline while the skin is healing.
+Sweat during sleep, travel, warm weather, or anxiety can add to the smell.
+A product left on the scalp can also create a stale odor.

 These causes do not tend to create fever, spreading redness, or thick cloudy drainage.
 They often improve with the correct wash, clean pillowcases, keeping the scalp uncovered when appropriate, and avoiding unnecessary products.